Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to

 \section{Abstract}

-We give a geometric proof for the existence of cylinders with constant mean curvature $H>H(E)$ in a non-compact simply connected homogeneous $3$-manifold $E$.
-Our cylinders are invariant under a $1$-parameter group of isometries and generated by a simple closed curve.
-The value $H(E)$ denotes the critical mean curvature for which constant mean curvature spheres exist.
-For the spaces $\Sol$ and $\PSL_2(\R)$ existence of these surfaces has not been established yet.
-We include interesting computed examples of cylinders in $\Sol$ generated by non-embedded simple closed curves.
+In the present paper we give a geometric proof for the existence of cylinders with constant mean curvature $H>H(X)$ in certain simply connected homogeneous three-manifolds $X$ diffeomorphic to $\R^3$, which always admit a Lie group structure.
+Here, $H(X)$ denotes the critical value for which constant mean curvature spheres in $X$ exist.
+Our cylinders are generated by a simple closed curve under a one-parameter group of isometries, induced by left translations along certain geodesics.
+In the spaces $\Sol$ and $\widetilde{\PSL}_2(\R)$ we establish existence of new properly embedded constant mean curvature annuli.
+We include computed examples of cylinders in $\Sol$ generated by non-embedded simple closed curves.